stratisproject/Documentation/source/Sidechains/making-deposits-and-withdrawals.rst

 5. Specify the Mainchain Federation address.
 For the alpha release of sidechains, use ??Add later??.
 This is a P2SH address.
 More details are available here. || Link
 6. Specify the Sidechain Destination address.
 You can obtain an address by clicking the *Receive* button in your APEX wallet.
 7. Specify a transaction fee.
-8. Enter your wallet password and press the *Deposit* button.
+8. Enter your wallet password and press the *Send* button.

 Withdraw TSTRAT on the sidechain using the Stratis Core wallet
 ===============================================================